Blog post

 The solution: continuous automated experimentation

-Savvy marketers have begun using a new application of machine learning, called reinforcement learning (RL), or self-learning AI, to automate the process of experimentation.
-At OfferFit, we provide a platform that lifecycle marketers use to automate experimentation.
+Savvy marketers have begun using a new application of machine learning, called reinforcement learning (RL), or self-learning AI, to replace A/B testing.
+At OfferFit, we provide a platform that lifecycle marketers use to replace A/B testing with AI testing.

 To get started, marketers make three choices.